cammoore/414-review-checklists/checklists/js-checklist.md

 ### JS-08: Use JSDoc comments appropriately.

-When a comment starts with '/**', it will be processed by JSDoc (or TSDoc).
+When a comment starts with '/**', it will be processed by JSDoc.
 Please ensure those comments are appropriate for inclusion.

 ## ESLint